St. Joseph School takes over Camp Invention

 Census data indicated the gap between male and female workers in McPherson has grown during the last 10 years.

-In a time when the wage gender gap is decreasing in surrounding communities, McPherson has not fared as well.
+Page 2 of 2 - In a time when the wage gender gap is decreasing in surrounding communities, McPherson has not fared as well.

 Although wages increased for both men and women between 2000 and 2010, the gap between the sexes went from women making 61 percent of men’s median wage to women making 59 percent of men’s median wage.